 Visiting Sloan Canyon is just one of the best places to visit near Las Vegas which doesn’t require a long drive.
 To learn about other fun things to do in Las Vegas besides gambling, check my complete guide.

 17. Mojave National Preserve

 There’s a good chance you have never heard about Mojave National Preserve, a hidden gem of Southern California just about 1,5 hours from Las Vegas.

-This vast area looks somewhat similar to Death Valley National Park with dark mountains, towering dunes, and thousands of Joshua Trees and makes one of the best road trips from Las Vegas if you are looking to visit a place less explored.
+This vast area looks somewhat similar to Death Valley National Park with dark mountains, towering dunes, and thousands of Joshua Trees.

 Unlike national and state parks in the region, Mojave National Preserve has no entrance fees and receives only a small fraction of visitors that Death Valley and Joshua Tree national parks see.

 FUN FACT: There are more Joshua Trees in Mojave NP than in the famous Joshua Tree National Park!
 And since most trails here are primitive, you have the perfect opportunity to enjoy them without all of the crowds.

 Get lost in the expansive 1.6-million acres of the outdoor playground where you can find historic ghost towns, spectacular hiking trails, and climb the towering Kelso Dunes.
 The area also has several primitive campgrounds, where you can enjoy the pristine desert landscapes.

 It’s one of the best short day trips from Las Vegas, if you want to skip the crowds.